 - What kind of answers or solutions are they looking for?

 Google is trying to basically give its customers – Google search users, the answer to their questions.
 And those answers are coming from websites and blogs.

 Google ranks all of the existing websites online and puts the most relevant and helpful pages on the first page of the search engine.

-As I’ve said earlier, when I started, and even until now, my focus is heavily invested in writing the best content that I hope could be of great help to anyone that would read it.
+As I’ve said earlier, when I started, and even until now, my focus has been heavily invested in writing the best content that I hope could be of great help to anyone who would read it.

 Use Yoast SEO Plugin

 Another simple way to help you write SEO-optimized posts is to use Yoast SEO WordPress Plugin.

 I personally use it as my guide in improving the way I write my content.
 It’s really simple especially once you get the hang of it.